Ladivcr/PiGram/README.md

-# Show-Mex
+# PiGram
-I want to show the affected places by fire, avocado and other things
+Just a small project to show that I know Django